• Skip to primary navigation

 Looking for an easy meal that's guaranteed to please?
 These Homemade Gluten-Free Baked Chicken Nuggets fit the bill.

-These gluten-free chicken nuggets are also suitable for almost any special diet–they're Egg & Dairy Free with a Gluten-Free & Grain-Free option, and they freeze well too!
+These gluten-free chicken nuggets always get rave reviews, and are suitable for almost any special diet–they’re Egg & Dairy Free with a Gluten-Free & Grain-Free option, and they freeze well too!

-Today I'm sharing with you a recipe that is truly one of our favorites–Baked Chicken Nuggets.
-I'm always on the lookout for easy recipes since my life is full. full. full.
-And since Hamburger Helper isn't on the menu for this whole foodie family (though this healthy version is) anymore, I have to figure out alternative ways to get dinner on the table in a flash.
+I’m always on the lookout for easy recipes since my life is full.
+And since traditional Hamburger Helper isn’t on the menu for this whole foodie family (though this healthy Hamburger Helper is) anymore, I have to figure out alternative ways to get dinner on the table in a flash.

-If you struggle like I do, and you're tempted to go through a drive through when time is tough, then this gluten-free chicken nuggets recipe is for you!
-It's a super-easy recipe that you can put together in almost no time flat that will make your family feel like you really went out of your way for them.
+If you’re tempted to go through a drive through when time is tough, then this gluten-free chicken nuggets recipe is for you!
+It’s a super-easy recipe you can put together in almost no time flat that will make your family feel like you really went out of your way for them.

 • healthy